isadorasophia/murder/docs/src/Bang/Components/IMessage.md

 public abstract IMessage
 ```

-Messages are a particular type of component which will disappear within the next frame.
+A special type of component that will disappear within the next frame.